 organization_id / organization_nameDenormalized.
 Survive org deletion.

-ip_addressSourced from the CF-Connecting-IP header (Cloudflare) when present; otherwise the request socket IP.
+ip_addressSourced from the CF-Connecting-IP header (Cloudflare) when present; otherwise the request socket IP

-urlHTTP request path.
+urlHTTP request path

-methodHTTP method (POST, PATCH, DELETE, etc.).
+methodHTTP method (POST, PATCH, DELETE, PUT)

 request_bodyJSONB.
 For non-auth-adjacent handlers, the validated request body is stored as-is.
-For auth-adjacent handlers (credentials, SSO, auth, password reset, API keys), this field is null by design - see below.
+For auth-adjacent handlers (credentials, SSO, auth, password reset, API keys), this field is null by design.
+See below.

-event_typeOne of the values from the catalog above.
+event_typeOne of the values from the catalog above

-event_descriptionHuman-readable summary (verb + entity + identifier, plus a change summary on UPDATE events).
+event_descriptionHuman-readable summary (verb + entity + identifier, plus a change summary on UPDATE events)

-The table is append-only - there is no updated_at column and entries are never modified after they’re written.
+The table is append-only.
+There is no updated_at column and entries are never modified after they’re written.

 Handling of sensitive fields